MichaelNZ85/MichaelNZ85.github.io/index.md

 I have just completed a Bachelor of Information Technology at Otago Polytechnic.
 I have completed papers in a variety of areas including programming, web development, networking and systems administration.

 I am currently seeking employment in the Information Technology sector.

+You can read about [the papers I took](https://michaelnz85.github.io/papers) during my degree and some of the [projects I completed.](https://michaelnz85.github.io/projects)